T436436/Fabrication-of-microfluidic-device/README.md

 # Fabrication of a Staggered-Herringbone PDMS Microfluidic Device

-Fabrication of resin-printed molds and PDMS microfluidic devices for experimentally validating CFD-optimized staggered-herringbone mixing and core-sheath flow designs.
-The workflow covers CAD preparation, SLA printing, mold post-processing, PDMS casting, plasma bonding, and planned fluorescence-based testing.
+Fabrication of resin-printed molds and PDMS microfluidic devices for experimentally validating CFD-optimized staggered-herringbone mixing.
+The workflow covers CAD preparation, SLA printing, mold post-processing, PDMS casting, and plasma bonding.

 ## Overview

 This project presents the manufacturing workflow used to translate CFD-optimized microfluidic geometries into physical polydimethylsiloxane (PDMS) devices.
-An inverse mold was designed in CAD, manufactured by masked stereolithography (MSLA), post-processed to reduce PDMS curing inhibition, and used for soft-lithographic replication.

-The completed device provides a platform for future experimental validation of the staggered-herringbone mixing and core-sheath simulations developed in the preceding stages of the study.

 ## Objectives